Transcribe.so vs PolarNotes AI: Lecture & Meeting Notes With Searchable Transcripts

 • Accurate transcript.
 Word-level timestamps when needed.

-• Auto chapters and topics.
+• Auto chapters and sections.
 A navigable spine for long content.

 • Semantic search.
 Find phrases by meaning across hours of recordings.